Comic superhero Ultraman slain by Malaysian censors

 The Star newspaper reported that the offending line in the comic read: "Ultraman is seen and respected as Allah or an elder of all Ultra warriors."

-The word Allah has been at the center of an intense controversy in Malaysia in recent months, following a court ruling last October that banned a Catholic newspaper from using the term.
+The word Allah has been at the centre of an intense controversy in Malaysia in recent months, following a court ruling last October that banned a Catholic newspaper from using the term.

 Government ministers and Islamic authorities have said the word is exclusive to majority Muslims in peninsula Malaysia, despite Christians having used it in their worship for generations.